-Located at the periphery of the Sydney Metropolitan Region, the Hawkesbury forms a transaction between the metropolitan and the regional areas.
-The Hawkesbury has experienced incremental population growth and currently has approximately 67,000 residents.
-The Hawkesbury's population is forecasted to grow as people move to the LGA seeking alternative lifestyle to city living.
-Population projections indicate an additional 18,050 people by will live in the Hawkesbury by 2036.
+Located at the periphery of the Sydney Metropolitan Region, the Hawkesbury forms an interface between the metropolitan and the regional areas.
+The Hawkesbury has experienced incremental population growth.
+The Hawkesbury's population is forecast to grow as people move to the LGA seeking alternative lifestyle to city living.
+Population projections indicate an additional 18,000 people by will live in the Hawkesbury by 2036.

-Historically, Hawkesbury was established as an agricultural base to sustain the young colony of Sydney's European settlement.
-Hawkesbury was identified by European settlers soon after the arrival of the first fleet in 1788.
+Historically, Hawkesbury was established as an agricultural base to sustain the young colony at the time of Sydney's European settlement.
 By 1798 more than 400 hectares of the fertile Hawkesbury Valley was under cultivation, and supplied the growing settlement of Sydney with staple grain crops.